KathrynW-blip/KathrynW-blip/README.md

 ###

-<p align="left">My name is Kathryn Wemhoff and I'm a programmer, from Cedar Rapids, NE.</p>
+<p align="left">My name is Kaden Wemhoff and I'm a programmer, from Cedar Rapids, NE.</p>

 ###